Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Optimal control of pH ODE systems with feed-through

-We briefly illustrate the findings of this chapter by a numerical example of a mass-spring system, with homogeneous damping given by the dissipation matrix $R$, cf.\ \cite[Section V]{Schaller2020a}.
+We briefly illustrate the findings of this chapter via a numerical example of a mass-spring damper system, with homogeneous damping given by the dissipation matrix $R$, cf.\ \cite[Section V]{Schaller2020a}.
 Going beyond \cite{Schaller2020a}, we also illustrate the adjoint turnpike.
 We consider